DIBS ON STUFF®

 Privacy Policy

 The information that is put into this service is used only to run this service.
 No spam.
 No data collection.
 Here are the long versions Privacy Policy and Terms of Service.
+And the plain fact from the Slack app store about what data Dibs is able to collect, compared to another similar app:

 Contact